Planning-Inspectorate/applications-service/README.md

 > which is running in its own container locally
 > Alternatively, you can use [MySQL Workbench](https://www.mysql.com/products/workbench/)

-To run a single service (and it's dependencies):
+To run a single service (and it's dependencies), run the dev command for the relevant service:

 ```
-make run SERVICE=applications-service-api
+npm run dev:api
 ```

 This will run just the `applications-service-api` app.
-Change the `SERVICE` for different services.
+Change the npm script for different services.

 ---